YilunWUzzZZZ/CSE509Project/README.md

 3.	`tests/chat`: a client/server program for chatting.
-With this test case, we want to show the capability of our language in generating ptrace and seccom rules and limit the system calls and arguments that each program(client/server) can call without impacting on the functionalities.
+With this test case, we want to show the capability of our language in generating ptrace and seccomp rules and limit the system calls and arguments that each program(client/server) can call without impacting on the functionalities.
 ```